rustygeldmacher/marmalade/README.md

 You can combine `:split` with `:type`:

     read :numbers, :split => true, :type => :int

 The `@numbers` instance variable would then contain the array `[1, 2, 3, 4, 5, 6, 7]`.

 Finally, here is how you'd read multiple lines of integer arrays:

     read :matrix, :count => 3, :split => true, :type => :int

 If you had an input file that looks like this:

     1 2 3
     4 5 6
     7 8 9

 Then the `@matrix` instance variable will be an array of arrays: `[[1, 2, 3], [4, 5, 6], [7, 8, 9]]`.

+## Helper methods

+There are two ways to define methods that help you organize your solution code.
+The first is to simple define the method right within the `run_case` block like so:

+    Marmalade.jam do
+      read_num_cases
+      test_cases do
+        read :words, :split => true
+        run_case do
+          def solve_case(arr)
+            puts_dbg "array is: #{arr.inspect}"
+            arr.reverse
+          end
+          puts solve_case(@words)
+        end
+      end
+    end

+The second (and preferable) way is to open the `TestCase` class and define methods there.
+Since code within a `run_case` block runs within the context of a `TestCase` instance, all methods defined within that class will be available when running the case.

+    class TestCase
+      def solve_case(arr)
+        puts_dbg "array is: #{arr.inspect}"
+        arr.reverse
+      end
+    end

+    Marmalade.jam do
+      read_num_cases
+      test_cases do
+        read :words, :split => true
+        run_case do
+          puts solve_case(@words)
+        end
+      end
+    end

+Of course, defining methods in the global context of the file itself will work fine, but then they won't have access to the instance variables read from the file, or the modified `puts` or `puts_dbg` methods (see below).

 ## Debugging